andyjagoe/airbyte-connectors-esm/README.md

 # Airbyte Connectors (ESM)

+## This repo has been replaced with [https://github.com/andyjagoe/airbyte-connectors](https://github.com/andyjagoe/airbyte-connectors) as of 12/22/2022 and is no longer in use.

 This repository is an ESM version of [https://github.com/faros-ai/airbyte-connectors](https://github.com/faros-ai/airbyte-connectors), which is written in CommonJS.
 If you want to build a source connector that needs to import [pure ESM packages](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c), you need something like this.
 [Learn more](https://blog.sindresorhus.com/get-ready-for-esm-aa53530b3f77).

 See the READMEs inside `destinations/` and `sources/` subfolders for more information.